-If you’re using Xero, just keep a summary of these and then contact Beany Support at GST time.
-Our team will make sure they get entered to your accounting software as a journal so that GST can be captured in your GST return.
+If you’re using Xero, the simplest way is just keep a summary of your expenses, and then contact Beany Support at GST time.
+Our team will make sure they get entered to your accounting software as a journal so that GST can be claimed in your GST return.

-We definitely recommend making sure all your business costs get recorded as part of your business, whether at the time they happen or at year-end when your accountant prepares your tax return.
-Including all costs gives the most clear picture of how your business is doing, and importantly means you’re in the best tax position you can be.
+You’ll want to include all your business costs as part of your business, whether at the time they happen or at year-end when your accountant prepares your tax return.
+It means you’ll know exactly how your business is doing, and (most importantly) be in the best tax position.

 Talk to Beany Support if you’d like to know more about the solutions mentioned above.